clerickx/TheStage4Library/README.md

-Simple mount the root partition only here i will do it at /mnt/gentoo and then run this cd to the /mnt/wherever and then do sudo tar -cJpvf /path/to/output/tarball.tar.xz * and to extract do tar xpvf file.tar.xz --xattrs-include='*.*' --numeric-owner
+Simple mount the root partition only here i will do it at /mnt/gentoo and then run this cd to the /mnt/wherever and then do sudo tar -cJpvf /path/to/output/tarball.tar.xz * and to extract do sudo tar xpvf file.tar.xz --xattrs-include='*.*' --numeric-owner

 ## Installation